 The funding comes in addition to the $48 million in public funding pledged in March 2023.

-Bell said it will provide tools and resources to Ax-C entrepreneurs, such as 5G networks and Internet of Things and artificial intelligence solutions.
+Bell said it will “nurture this innovation pipeline” with tools and resources for Ax-C entrepreneurs, such as 5G networks, multi-access edge computing, and Internet of Things and artificial intelligence solutions.

 First announced in March 2023, Ax-C is a forthcoming innovation space set to be located on the former trading floor of the Montréal Stock Exchange at Place Victoria Tower, in the centre of Montréal’s business district.
 It will be run by the École superieure de technologie (ÉTS).